253 Mathilde: Characteristics

 Mathilde is very dark, with an albedo comparable to fresh asphalt, and is thought to share the same composition as CI1 or CM2 carbonaceous chondrite meteorites, with a surface dominated by phyllosilicate minerals.
 The asteroid has a number of extremely large craters, with the individual craters being named for coal fields and basins around the world.
 The two largest craters, Ishikari (29.3 km) and Karoo (33.4 km), are as wide as the asteroid's average radius.
 The impacts appear to have spalled large volumes off the asteroid, as suggested by the angular edges of the craters.
 Uniformity in brightness and colour were visible in the craters and there was no appearance of layering, so the asteroid's interior must be very homogeneous.
 There are indications of material movement along the downslope direction.
+It has a very slow rotation, at 17.4 days, possibly due to the impacts which created the craters.

+Up-close image of Mathilde, showing its cratered surface.

 The density measured by NEAR Shoemaker, 1,300 kg/m^{3}, is less than half that of a typical carbonaceous chondrite; this may indicate that the asteroid is very loosely packed rubble pile.
 The same is true of several C-type asteroids studied by ground-based telescopes equipped with adaptive optics systems (45 Eugenia, 90 Antiope, 87 Sylvia and 121 Hermione).
 Up to 50% of the interior volume of Mathilde consists of open space.
 However, the existence of a 20-km-long scarp may indicate that the asteroid does have some structural strength, so it could contain some large internal components.
 The low interior density is an inefficient transmitter of impact shock through the asteroid, which also helps to preserve the surface features to a high degree.

 Mathilde's orbit is eccentric, taking it to the outer reaches of the belt.
 Nonetheless, the orbit lies entirely between the orbits of Mars and Jupiter; it does not cross the planetary orbits.
 It also has one of the slowest rotation periods of the known asteroids—most asteroids have a rotation period in the range of 2-24 hours.
 Because of the slow rotation rate, NEAR Shoemaker was only able to photograph 60% of the asteroid's surface.
 The slow rate of rotation may be accounted for by a satellite orbiting the asteroid, but a search of the NEAR images revealed none larger than 10 km in diameter out to 20 times the radius of Mathilde.